DinggiDing/ChartKitX/README.md

 ### Parameter

 ```
-- 'data': The data source for the chart, an array of `DataType` elements.
+- `data` : The data source for the chart, an array of `DataType` elements.
-- frameSize: The size of the chart's frame, defining the overall width and height.
+- `frameSize`: The size of the chart's frame, defining the overall width and height.
 Default is 400.
-- minValue: The minimum value for the data range, used for normalizing data values.
+- `minValue` : The minimum value for the data range, used for normalizing data values.
 - maxValue: The maximum value for the data range, used for normalizing data values.
 - iscolorgra: A Boolean flag to indicate whether to apply a color gradient to the bars.
 - minColor: The color for the lowest values on the gradient (or single color if `iscolorgra` is false).